jduck/challack/README.md

 # Proof-of-concept code for CVE-2016-5696

-This code currently allows reseting connections only.
-Injection is yet to be implemented.
+This code currently allows reseting connections or injecting into sessions.

 For detailed information, consult the original publication: